‘A stroke of luck’ to be on global cruise during pandemic

 “It was not surreal.
 It was incredible,” Payá told The Associated Press by text messages on Saturday evening. ¨We have family in our home countries.
 The news that was arriving from home was causing us all a lot of worry and grief.
 For us, it was a stroke of good luck to be where we were.”

-Payá, who was travelling with his wife, said when news started to reach the boat of the rapid spread of the coronavirus in their native Spain, their first desire was to get home to their two grown children in their hometown of Valencia.
+The 58-year-old Payá, a sports writer travelling with his wife, said when news started to reach the boat of the rapid spread of the coronavirus in their native Spain, their first desire was to get home to their two grown children in their hometown of Valencia.

 But with ports denying the boat entry, they have had to temper their concern with the amenities on board.